docarray/docarray/docs/data_types/image/image.md

 </figure>

-## Get started: Predefined ImageDoc
+## Get started - Predefined ImageDoc

-To get started and play around with the image modality we provide a predefined ImageDoc, which includes all of the previously mentioned functionalities:
+To get started and play around with the image modality DocArray provides a predefined [`ImageDoc`][docarray.documents.image.ImageDoc], which includes all of the previously mentioned functionalities:

 ```python
 class ImageDoc(BaseDoc):